couchbaselabs/docs-ng/content/couchbase-manual-2.0/installing-and-upgrading.markdown

 listed must be available on the host for Couchbase Server to run and operate correctly.
 Couchbase Server will configure these ports automatically, but you must ensure that your firewall or IP tables configuration allow communication on the specified ports for each usage type.
+On Linux the installer will notify you that you need to open these ports.

 The following table lists the ports used for different types of communication with Couchbase Server, as follows: